Kazakh Americans: Organizations

-The Kazakh American Association, a non-profit organization established in Reston, Virginia, was founded to respond to the social, cultural, educational and recreational needs of Kazakh people visiting the United States and to preserve and strengthen the heritage and culture of Kazakhs people in the US.
+The Kazakh American Association, a non-profit organization established in Reston, Virginia, was founded to respond to the social, cultural, educational and recreational needs of Kazakh people visiting the United States and to preserve and strengthen the heritage and culture of Kazakhs people in the U.S.

 The Kazakh Aul of the United States is a nonprofit organization that is dedicated to Kazakh cultural education and support of the Kazakh population in U.S. The aul runs a summer camp called Zhailau Heritage Camp, which is focused on bringing Kazakh culture into the lives of Kazakh adoptees in the U.S. They can make friends with other adoptees and meet Kazakh adults who serve as role models.
 The association is founded by Kazakhs and Americans.

 Other Kazakh American organizations include the Kazakh Student Association at Indiana University, established in 1996, and The North American Kazakh Association, a non-profit organization established in Seattle, Washington in 2024.